openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-security.rst

 Host security hardening
 ~~~~~~~~~~~~~~~~~~~~~~~

-Deployers can apply security hardening to OpenStack infrastructure and compute
+Security hardening is applied by default to OpenStack infrastructure and compute
 hosts using the ``openstack-ansible-security`` role.
 The purpose of the role is to
 apply as many security configurations as possible without disrupting the
 operation of an OpenStack deployment.